keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 # [Mutations can help us draw a phylogenetic tree](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19?branchLabel=clade&d=tree&f_region=Africa&label=clade:B4&m=div&p=full)

-* There is a chance that a mutation occurs every time the 30'000 nucleotides long RNA genome is copied.
+* Mutations can occur every time the 30'000 nucleotides long RNA genome is copied.
 As the mutated genome can be further spread in the population, mutations will accumulate over time during a pandemic.

 * Similarly to how our DNA genome and that of our parents and siblings are alike, virus genomes that largely contain the same mutations are more closely related than those containing many distinct ones.
-Every time a new mutation spreads in the population, we know that these mutated genomes are close relatives.

 * The example shows viral genomes isolated in Africa.
 Remember, whenever we see a new branch emerging from a vertical line, it means a mutation have occurred.
-Hoover your mouse over the branch to see which nucleotide of the 30'000-nucleotide long code has mutated.
+Hoover your mouse over the branch to see which nucleotide of the code has mutated.

 * We see that the genomes UG002 and UG001 from Uganda only differ in one mutation.
 They are closer relatives than UG017 or OS075-CV12 isolated in Nigeria.
 We can now speculate that the mutation (C16293T) that gave rise to the branch where UG002 and UG001 belongs, have emerged in Uganda.

-* However, we might also be wrong.
-It is possible that this mutation has emerged in another country, where it was never sequenced, but introduced to Uganda multiple times.
+* However, it is also possible that this mutation has emerged in another country, where it was never sequenced, but introduced to Uganda multiple times.

 # [Mutational rate of SARS-CoV-2 compared to other viruses](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/OnlyAustrianv19?c=clade_membership&d=tree&l=clock&p=full)